shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 By having smaller values to save and restore, thread-thread switch is less expensive than process-process context switch (**thread is sometimes called lightweight process***)

+### Practical uses for threads
+To illustrate when threads might be a useful option, let us consider an example: a word processor.
+A modern word processor, like Microsoft Word, needs to do a lot more than simply read, edit, and write files.
+1. Task 1: The program needs to wait for a user to type something; when the user does type, we need to insert that information into some sort of data structure (called document for now)
+2. Task 2: At the same time, we need to render the document; we need to break the document into lines, paragraphs, pages, etc and visually display them on the screen
+3. Task 3: We should add a spell check feature which runs each word against a dictionary; When there is a typo, we draw a red line under that word
+4. Task 4: Every few minutes, let's auto save the document

+Notice that these tasks have some degree of concurrency.
+That is, most of these tasks have large idle time between each instruction.
+Thus, during each task's idle time, we can schedule some other task.
+Now that we have 4 tasks which are highly interweavable due to large idle time that can be done concurrently, should we use threads or processes?

+Well, there is a notion of *explicit sharing* in this problem; all of our tasks are working on the same document.
+So, instead of passing information around between processes, having threads allows us to have a shared pointer within a singular address space.

+Threads
+- notion of *Explicit Sharing* - we don't want to pass that information around.
+Let the threads have a shared pointer within a singular address space.
+- Philosophy - Are the tasks in competition for resources? or cooperating? → cooperating (they are all parts of a singular program - word processor)

 ## Threading